kaio6fellipe/kubestronaut/KCSA/README.md

 Platform Security, minimizing base image blueprint, image scanning, repository security, observability, falco overview, using falco to detect threats and review of service mesh with Istio.

 - 88% completed, 12% to go.

+## Day 5 (27 Dec 2025)

+Finishing the Platform Security topic, review of kubernetes PKI and TLS.

+- 100% completed.

+- First mock exam: 72% 😥
+  - [ ] Review of STRIDE
+  - [ ] Review of the responsibilities around Pod Security Policies and Admission Controllers